industrial-optimization-group/DESDEO/docs/background/classification-in-nimbus.rst

 classification can be made by either clicking points on the axes, or by manually adjusting the classification selection boxes and limit fields.

-By default, maximization is interpreted as minimization.
-This means the function is negated.
-If you wish to view maximizations in their original form, click settings and then uncheck *Reformulate maximization as minimization*.
+By default, maximization and minimization are displayed in their original units.
+You may wish to reformulate the problem so everything is minimized.
+This means all maximized functions are negated.
+To enable this, click settings and then check *Reformulate maximization as minimization*.
 To change the default, add the following to the beginning of your notebooks:

 .. code-block:: python

     from desdeo_vis.conf import conf
-    conf(max_as_min=False)
+    conf(max_as_min=True)
 ..

 Let us assume that the function under classification should be minimized.